octobercms/docs/4.x/extend/dashboards/data-sources.md

 Every plugin can register any number of data sources.
 It is recommended to create a new data source for each type of data provided by a plugin.
 For example, if a plugin offers both customer and sales data, having two separate data sources would simplify widget configuration for end users.

 Data sources are classes that extend the `Dashboard\Classes\ReportDataSourceBase` class.
 Each data source must register at least one metric and one dimension.
 In addition, data source classes must implement the `fetchData` method, which is required to return the `ReportFetchDataResult` object.
-In most cases, when your data source fetches data from the database, you can use the `ReportDataQueryBuilder` class, which constructs and executes the database queries based on the dimension and metrics configuration.
+In most cases, when your data source fetches data from the database, you can use the `ReportQueryBuilder` class, which provides a fluent interface for constructing and executing database queries based on the dimension and metrics configuration.

 ```php
 use Db;